boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/create-new-custom-widget.md

 ## Converting the widget to a *.bicw file

- After configuring the widget, you can pack the widget by using the custom widget utility.
+ After configuring the widget, you can pack it using the custom widget utility.

- To import the custom widget in the Bold Bi designer, you should pack the widget in the *.bicw format.
-Follow the steps below to convert the custom widget to the *.bicw file
+ To import the custom widget in the Bold BI designer, you need to pack the widget in the *.bicw format.
+Follow the steps below to convert the custom widget to the *.bicw file:

-   * Run the custom widget utility by following the steps mentioned below.
+  * Run the custom widget utility by following the steps provided.
-  * Now run the [pack command](#format) to convert  the widget to *.bicw file
+  * Run the [pack command](#format) to convert the widget to a *.bicw file.

 ### Format